mlockett42/historygraph-poc/readme.txt

 sudo service postfix restart
 sudo service dovecot restart

-Add the following line to rc.local iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 25
+Add the following line to /etc/rc.local (before the exit 0 of course) iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 25

-Maby ISP block port 25 so we can also use port 80
+Maybe ISP block port 25 so we can also use port 80 Then reboot

-Then reboot
+Type sudo reboot

 Reconnect then create some new users sudo adduser test1 sudo adduser test2

+Don't forget the passwords you create for them

-On you computer open the mypoplib.pu and mysmtplib.py files and set testing_mode=True in both of them For both the number 1 and 2 directories
+On you computer open the mypoplib.py and mysmtplib.py files and set testing_mode=True in both of them For both the number 1 and 2 directories

 -------------------------------------------